 If brand design isn't your strong suit however, I recommend hiring someone who can support you.
 Otherwise you'll find yourself rebranding your business and entire online presence (like Instagram) every so often and that can hurt your brand (and wallet) big time!

 Your brand identity should be created before your graphics.
-This is because the former will inform your visuals.
+This is because the former (your branding strategy) will inform your visuals.

 For example, if you're creating a brand for a wellness business, then your visuals should reflect your brand personality.